 Texas Trail Roundup Frequently Asked Questions

-No. Each day the walk starts and finishes at the same place.
-Once you finish walking for the day you return home to your accommodation to sleep.
+No. You can choose which day(s) you would like to walk.
+Once you finish walking for the day, you return to your accommodations to sleep.

 A large backpack is generally not necessary, but most people take a small day pack.
 We suggest you consider bringing the following: sunscreen, hat, water bottle (although drinks are regularly provided at the checkpoints), sunglasses, camera, a small amount of money (there are shops along all of the routes) and any snacks you might require during the walk.
 Some walkers on the longer routes pack a picnic lunch to eat on the way.